List of American Physical Society prizes and awards: Francis M. Pipkin Award

 The Francis M. Pipkin Award is a biennial prize established in 1997 to recognize the research achievements by an early-career physicist in precision measurement and fundamental physical constants and to encourage the dissemination of the research.

 Earle K. Plyler Prize for Molecular Spectroscopy & Dynamics

-The Earle K. Plyler Prize for Molecular Spectroscopy is awarded annually to recognize notable contributions to the field of molecular spectroscopy and dynamics.
+The Earle K. Plyler Prize for Molecular Spectroscopy was established in 1976 and is awarded annually to recognize notable contributions to the field of molecular spectroscopy and dynamics.

 Polymer Physics Prize

-The Polymer Physics Prize is awarded annually for outstanding achievements in polymer physics research.
+The Polymer Physics Prize is awarded annually since 1962 for outstanding achievements in polymer physics research.

-Prize for Industrial Applications of Physics

 I. I. Rabi Prize in Atomic, Molecular, and Optical Physics

 The I. I. Rabi Prize in Atomic, Molecular, and Optical Physics was established in 1989 and is awarded biennially to recognize outstanding research by an early-career physicist in atomic, molecular, and optical physics.

 Aneesur Rahman Prize for Computational Physics

 The Aneesur Rahman Prize for Computational Physics was established in 1992 with support from IBM Corporation.
 It recognizes outstanding work in computational physics.
 It is awarded annually with a value of $5000 and is open to scientists of all nationalities.
 The winner delivers the Rahman lecture.